Instant Pot corned beef, carrots, and potatoes cooks brisket in a rich broth without a spice packet or cabbage for a St. Patrick’s Day classic.

 - Place the onions and garlic into your pressure cooker.

-- Rinse the corned beef, pat dry with paper towels, and place on top of the onions and garlic with the fat side up.
+- Rinse the corned beef, pat dry with paper towels, and place it on top of the onions and garlic with the fat side up.

 - Place the lid onto your instant pot and turn the steam valve to the sealing position.